Campaign of Tlemcen (1557): Battle

 A counter-battle under the walls of Fez took place.
 The city was defended by four thousand musketeers, thirty thousand horsemen and ten thousand infantrymen.
 This Algerian counter-attack, described as stubborn, caused many losses on both the Moroccan and Algerian sides.
 Hassan Pasha decided to return with his army to Tlemcen after being warned of a possible Spanish attack.
 For the bey of Algiers, the Saadians were not a problem as long as they did not cross the Moulouya river, which served as the border between Algeria and Morocco at the time.

 Aftermath

-The Moroccan army ends its campaign when it learns that a berber revolt has broken out in the Moroccan Atlas Mountains.
+The Moroccan army ended its campaign when it learned that a Berber revolt had broken out in the Moroccan Atlas Mountains.
 Mohamed el Mehdi withdrew, leaving Caïd Mansour in place with his troops.
-Hassan, son of Hayreddin Barbarossa, who had returned at the head of the regency of Algiers, defeated the Moroccans and launched an assassin, a certain Salah Kahia, to take revenge on Sultan Mohamed ash-sheikh and his attempted alliance with the Spaniards.
+Hassan, son of Hayreddin Barbarossa, who had returned at the head of the Regency of Algiers, defeated the Moroccans and launched an assassin, a certain Salah Kahia, to take revenge on Sultan Mohamed ash-Sheikh and his attempted alliance with the Spaniards.
 Another failed Saadi expedition against Tlemcen occurred in 1560.